On this page

 Super funds work as a tax-effective ‘wrapper’ around your investments.
 Income generated by investing outside the super system in your own name in assets like shares or property is taxed at your normal marginal tax rate.
 Within the super system, however, income from those same assets is generally taxed at a lower rate of 15% and capital gains at the rate of 10% provided the assets are owned for at least 12 months.

 This concessional tax treatment can create valuable tax savings for those on higher incomes.
 For example, if you are an investor paying the top marginal tax rate of 45% plus the 2% Medicare Levy (for the 2018/2019 year), then you will be paying tax on your investment earnings at this rate.
 However, if those same investments are in a super fund, you will only pay 15% tax on your investment earnings.
-For more information, see SuperGuide articles Four must-knows about super’s tax rules and Income tax: Australian tax brackets and rates (2018/2019 and previous years).
+For more information, see SuperGuide articles Super for beginners: How superannuation is taxed and Income tax: Australian tax brackets and rates (2018/2019 and previous years).

 5. Cheaper insurance cover, in many cases

 As most publicly offered super funds purchase insurance policies in bulk, they can negotiate a cheaper deal with insurers.
 In many cases this makes insurance cover bought through your super fund far more cost-effective than buying it elsewhere.

 Paying for insurance through your super fund also makes budgeting easier, as the premiums are automatically deducted from your super account.
 That way you don’t have to find extra money to pay for the insurance premiums when they are due, however, it does eat into your retirement savings.
-For more information, see SuperGuide articles Comparing super funds: Top 20 cheapest funds for life insurance, Comparing super funds: Top 20 cheapest funds for income protection insurance and How to compare super funds in 7 easy steps.
+For more information, see SuperGuide articles Super funds with the lowest fees for life and TPD insurance, Super funds with the lowest fees for income protection insurance and How to compare super funds in 7 easy steps.